Koeleria macrantha

 Koeleria macrantha is a species of grass known by the common name prairie Junegrass in North America and crested hair-grass in the UK.
 It is widespread across much of Eurasia and North America.
-It occurs in many habitat types, especially prairie.
+It occurs in many habitat types.

 Description

 Koeleria macrantha is a short, tuft-forming perennial bunchgrass, reaching heights from 20–70 cm.
 The leaves are basal and up to about 20 cm long with a blue-green color.
 The inflorescence is nearly cylindrical and may taper somewhat toward the tip.
-It holds shiny tan spikelets which are sometimes tinted with purple, each about half a centimeter long.
+It holds shiny tan spikelets which are sometimes tinted with purple, each about half a centimetre long.
 Its fruit is a grain that breaks once it has fully ripened.

-It is a good forage for many types of grazing animals.
-It is classified as a severe allergen in humans with grass allergy.
+Distribution and habitat

-Growing conditions and habitat
+Koeleria macrantha is widespread across much of Eurasia and North America.

-Koeleria macrantha is a plant that prefers cooler seasons such as early spring or fall.
+It is a plant that prefers cooler seasons such as early spring or fall.
 It grows mostly in rocky or sandy, well-drained areas within forests or plains.
 It prefers more direct sunlight over partially shaded areas.
-It has the ability to grow in elevations as high as 2480 meters and as low as 121 meters above sea level.
+It has the ability to grow at elevations of 121-2480 m above sea level.
+It often surfaces in prairie habitats.